Semi-supervised Segmentation of Histopathology Images with Noise-Aware Topological Consistency: Introduction

-In summary, our contribution is three-fold: \begin{itemize} \item We propose the first topology-aware method for semi-supervised segmentation of pathology images.
-The method learns to segment in a semi-supervised setting with high topological accuracy. \item To learn the robust representation of topology from the vast amount of unlabeled images, we propose a differentiable and continuous-valued topological consistency loss based on persistent homology.
-This regularization can be seamlessly integrated into any teacher-student framework, enabling the learning of topological representations through an end-to-end training process. \item To address the challenge of the noisy output of both teacher and student networks, we propose to decompose topological features into signal and noise.
-We propose novel losses to ensure consistency for signal topology and to remove noise topology. \end{itemize}
+We note that the method in~\cite{hu2019topology} (which we refer to as TopoLoss) also designed a topology-aware loss based on the persistence diagram.
+However, this method is designed for a fully-supervised setting and relies heavily on the clean persistence diagrams of the GTs.
+The clean GTs facilitate the straightforward matching of the persistent dots.
+In contrast, SemiSL encounters a unique issue where we only have noisy predictions of the unlabeled data, containing a lot of spurious structures.
+A non-trivial solution is required to address the challenge of matching two noisy PDs.
+Hence, the previous TopoLoss cannot adapt to the teacher-student network, where we are forced to compare the topology of noisy predictions.

-Extensive experiments on three public pathology image datasets demonstrate the superiority of our method on both pixel- and topology-wise performance compared to other SoTA semi-supervised methods on two settings of $10\%$ and $20\%$ labeled data.
+We evaluate the proposed method by conducting experiments on three public histopathology image datasets.
+The results show that our method outperforms other SoTA semi-supervised methods on both pixel- and topology-wise evaluation metrics, across $10\%$ and $20\%$ labeled data settings.
+In summary, our contributions are as follows:

+\begin{itemize} \item We propose the first topology-aware semi-supervised framework that enforces topological consistency in segmenting densely distributed objects of interest in histopathology images. \item We propose a learning strategy that produces robust topological representations from the noisy topological feature space of the unlabeled images. \item Through extensive experiments on multiple histopathology imaging datasets, we show that our method effectively improves the segmentation quality both pixel- and topology-wise. \end{itemize}

-\section{Related Work}
+\section{Related work}